Fairhaven UMC

 We kindly request that you remain muted during the Sunday service once worship has begun.
 The service is edited before being posted to our YouTube channel.

-Pastor’s Bible Study: Tuesday Morning Bible Study is on break for the summer.
-We will resume, in our usual hybrid format, on Tuesday, September 9, at 10 a.m.
+Pastor’s Bible Study: The Tuesday Morning Bible Study will NOT meet on 10.28 but will resume, in the usual hybrid format, on Tuesday, Nov.
+4, at 10 a.m. with a study on The Gospel of Matthew, by Dr. Matt Skinner.
+ZOOM LINK Meeting ID: 775 496 640

 Weekly Prayer Service: Thursdays at 7:00 p.m.
 Need a mid-week spiritual lift?
 All are welcome to join us online at 7:00 p.m. for our weekly Thursday evening prayer service.
 ZOOM LINK.
 Jonathan Chambers will lead the service on 8/21.